-The Neurorehabilitation Research Laboratory (NRL) conducts research on assessments and interventions for individuals with neurological diseases and disorders, including Huntington's disease, Parkinson's disease, and stroke.
-The lab also engages in research investigating motor control and motor learning processes in both healthy individuals and those with neurological diseases and disorders.
+The Neurorehabilitation Research Laboratory (NRL) conducts research on assessments and interventions for individuals with neurological diseases and disorders, including Huntington's disease (HD), Parkinson's disease (PD), and stroke.
+The NRL also engages in research investigating motor control and motor learning processes in both healthy individuals and those with neurological diseases and disorders.
 Our broad aim is to develop effective interventions to improve functional abilities and quality of life for people with motor control impairments through physical therapy and exercise-based interventions.

-Lori Quinn, EdD, PT is Associate Professor in the Department of Biobehavioral Sciences at Teachers College, Columbia University.
-Dr. Quinn holds joint appointments as Lecturer in Rehabilitation & Regenerative Medicine at Columbia University Medical Center, as well as Senior Research Fellow in the Cardiff University Centre for Trials Research, Cardiff, UK.
-Dr. Quinn’s research has focused on evaluating motor control impairments and developing evidence and clinical guidelines for physical activity and exercise in neurodegenerative diseases, and in particular for people with Huntington's disease (HD) and Parkinson’s disease (PD).
-In addition to her work in neurodegenerative diseases, Dr. Quinn is the co-author of the physical therapy textbook Documentation for Rehabilitation: A guide to clinical decision making in physical therapy, currently in its 3rd edition.
-Dr. Quinn’s clinical and research work spans areas of motor learning and control, goal setting, and functional outcomes measures.
+Dr. Lori Quinn, PT, EdD, FAPTA, is Professor of Movement Sciences and Kinesiology in the Department of Biobehavioral Sciences at Teachers College, Columbia University.
+She holds joint appointments as a Adjunct Associate Professor in Rehabilitation & Regenerative Medicine at Columbia University Medical Center (Physical Therapy), as well as a Honorary Senior Research Fellow in the Cardiff University Centre for Trials Research in Cardiff, UK.
+Dr. Quinn’s research has focused on evaluating motor control impairments and developing evidence and clinical guidelines for physical activity and exercise in neurodegenerative diseases, in particular for people with Huntington's disease (HD) and Parkinson’s disease (PD).
+This includes use of wearable devices for digital-based measurement and interventions.
+Dr. Quinn is also the co-author of the physical therapy textbook Documentation for Rehabilitation: A guide to clinical decision making in physical therapy, currently preparing for its 4th edition.